hydna/hydna-text/introduction.md

 identified by an *address* that can be used to send and receive messages (it can also be used to send and receive signals, more about that below).

-An important distinction to make is that a stream is synonymous with a connection; there can be hundreds of open streams over the same connection.
+An important distinction to make is that a stream is not synonymous with a connection; there can be hundreds of open streams over the same connection.

 Streams are typically recognized as a *URI* following the format: